bstow/origin-router.js/resources/documentation.md

 ####<a name='route_ignoreCase'></a>route.ignoreCase

-* `Boolean` get indicator of case-insensitive matching of URL paths by the route expression
+* `Boolean` get or set case-insensitive matching of URL paths by the route expression

 <br>
 <br>